 Write performance (5 nodes @ 8 GB RAM, 2 CPU, 400 GB disk each):

 The results here are solid for Kafka: a two-thirds increase in the number of nodes resulted in a straight 2/3 increase in write performance.
 Awesome!

 Aiven Kafka Premium-8 on UpCloud handled 535,000 messages per second, Azure 400,000, Google 330,000 and Amazon 280,000 messages/second.

 Apache Kafka performs just as well as we expected and scales nicely with added resources and increased cluster size.
 We welcome you to benchmark your own workloads with Aiven and to share your results.

 We utilize Kafka as a message broker within Aiven as well as use it as a medium for piping all of our telemetry metrics and logs.
-We are happy with with our technical choice, and can recommend Apache Kafka for handling all kinds of streaming data.
+We are happy with our technical choice and can recommend Apache Kafka for handling all kinds of streaming data.